Actual radio image of a black hole (Source: here)

 Â

 General Relativity has a similarly impressive track record.
 The theory accurately determines the location and speed of objects in space ranging from light particles emitted from distant stars to entire galaxies, and beyond, including black holes.
-All space travel, including numerous successful journeys to the Moon and Mars, is based on General Relativity.
+All space travel, including numerous successful journeys to the Moon and Mars, is based on the predictions of the Theory of General Relativity.

 Â